 By first applying spatial ICA to eliminate disease-unrelated signal change variability, and then using SPM to assess the statistical significance, we were able to observe adjusted rCBF changes between groups.
-In the "disease-related" data subspace, many brain areas showed significant ICA-adjusted rCBF group differences, including hypoperfusion in the supplementary motor area and hyperperfusion in various basal ganglion nuclei.
-By contrast, in the complementary "disease-unrelated" subspace, no significant group difference existed.
+In the disease-related data subspace, many brain areas showed significant ICA-adjusted rCBF group differences, including hypoperfusion in the supplementary motor area and hyperperfusion in various basal ganglion nuclei.
+By contrast, in the complementary disease-unrelated subspace, no significant group differences existed.
 The findings are consistent with predictions from the basal ganglia circuit model of PD [2, 3].
-These results demonstrate that image preprocessing using ICA can further separate "disease-related" from "disease-unrelated" signal changes in SPECT images and improve study results.
+These results demonstrate that image preprocessing using ICA can further separate disease-related from diseaseunrelated signal changes in SPECT images and improve study results.